 Thank you for the opportunity to comment.
 I doubt that any Texas citizen enjoyed the requirement that comments be provided the day after Christmas.
 However, the deficiencies discussed above show that many Texans have had no opportunity to comment or to exercise their First Amendment right to petition the Government for a redress of grievances.
 I urge the Commission to reissue notice of the proposed rules, and to provide all Texans the fair, legally required opportunity for comment and input.

-ATTACHMENT A: